 – Your corporation or LLC has filed the statement of intent to dissolve or has been dissolved.

-– The new mailing address at which the creditors must send their claim(s).
+– The new mailing address through which the creditors must send their claim(s).

 – A list of the information that should be covered in the claim

-– The deadline for submitting the claims (often it is 120 days from the date of the notice)
+– The deadline for submitting the claims (often, 120 days from the date of the notice)

 – A statement that claims will be rejected if not obtained by the deadline.